USS Slater Destroyer Escort

 Flash! - 4/06/2014 - The USS Slater is towed down the Hudson River to a Staten Island dry dock for hull repairs and fresh paint.

 NEW!
-Drydock pictures from the Destroyer Escort USS Slater's hull preservation and painting at Claddell Shipyard on Staten Island
+Drydock pictures from the Destroyer Escort USS Slater's hull preservation and painting at Claddell Shipyard on Staten Island, NY during the spring of 2014.

 USS Slater Post Pressure Washing - April 12